Pap Smear Test: Procedure & Results

 Light spotting or minimal bleeding after a Pap smear is normal.
 However, heavy bleeding or persistent bleeding should be reported to a healthcare provider.

-3. Where can I find a Pap smear test near me?
+3. Where can I find a Pap smear test on website?